 GS 3050 - Economics and Finance

 This course begins with a review of fundamental economic concepts, such as supply and demand, cost analysis, money and banking, saving and investment, and the nature and limitations of markets.
 The emphasis is on how basic economic factors influence all types of organizations and what organizations do to manage their financial affairs through budgets, financial controls, investments, and collaborations with other organizations.
-The role of international and financial institutions such as the World trade Organization, World Bank Group, and International Monetary Fund will also be examined.
+The role of international and financial institutions, such as the World Trade Organization, World Bank Group, and International Monetary Fund, be examined.
 How globalization has altered the economic and financial arrangements between countries is also explored.
 Students learn to utilize economic and financial tools to identify and analyze international business opportunities.

 NOTE: This course is not offered this term.
 Please refer to the annual schedule for Bachelor's Completion Program to see the next time this course is offered.